otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - `params_outlier_multiety` is a positive integer.
 Defines the number of features for one given sample that need to be considered outliers for classifying the sample as an outlier to be removed.
 So, if 1, the sample will be removed if there's just one feature that contains an outlying value.
 If 2, the sample needs to have at least 2 features with outlying values to be removed, etc. We will use [1, 2, 3] for our initial grid search.
 - `params_standardize_set` can be True or False.
 If True, all features will be scaled using a StandardScaler, so they have zero mean and unit variance.
 - `params_scale_set_0_1` can be True or False.
 If True, all features will be scaled to range [0, 1].
 - `params_boxcox_set` can be True or False.
-If True, the features "Critic Score" and "User Score" will be transformed to be as normal distribution-like as possible.
+If True, the features "Critic Score" and "User Score" will be transformed to be as normal distribution-like as possible -- unless the data have been standardized which could lead to negative values preventing the BoxCox-transformation from working.
 We already discussed that only their skewness seems to be viable for this operation.

 In order to improve our model and prevent overfitting, we also want to use some kind of cross validation.
 We use scikit-learn's "ShuffleSplit" because it's quite fast.
 It randomly splits our dataset into a training set and a test set.
 This allows us to train our model with the training set and then compare the results with the predictions for the test set.
 This way we can detect overfitting.
 For ShuffleSplit, we cannot only define the fraction of samples that should be randomly assigned to the training set and the test set, but we can also define how often this procedure should be repeated.
 This way, we will be able to compute a mean R²-score instead of using one for just one arbitrary training set and test set.
 Our implementation also allows us to set two "grid search" parameters for ShuffleSplit:
 - `params_n_splits` contains the number of iterations or "splits" used for ShuffleSplit.
 We will use just [20] for our initial grid search.